AStraightLine/clean-code-calculator/README.md

     Commenting,
     and implementing keyboard functionality once the refactoring is complete.

-1. Project setup - carried across the very basic existing code which was already arranged nicely.
+1. Project setup - carried across the very basic pre-existing code which was already arranged nicely.
+2. Removed duplicated step when handling 'backspace' event.